-Drinking water was supplied by a canal starting from the western Canopic branch of the Nile, at a point called "Shedia," about 27 km to the south of Alexandria.
+Drinking water was supplied by a canal starting from the western Canopic branch of the Nile, at a point called "Shedia," about 27 km south of Alexandria.
 The water was stored in cisterns, some of which remain in modern times.

-At the beginning of the Roman period, about 30 B.C., a new city was built here by the Romans, bearing the name of "Nicopolis" which means the city of victory, to commemorate the victory of Octavian over Mark Anthony in Aktium in 31 B.C.
+At the beginning of the Roman period, about 30 B.C., a new city was built here by the Romans, bearing the name of "Nicopolis," which means the city of victory, to commemorate the victory of Octavian over Mark Anthony in Aktium in 31 B.C.
 Unfortunately, most of Nicopolis was destroyed or vanished due to disturbances, civil wars, revolts, natural disasters, subsoil water flooding, unplanned urbanization, and other factors.

-Alexandria International Airport or El Nouzha Airport is located 7km (4 miles) southeast of the city center.
+Alexandria International Airport, or El Nouzha Airport, is located 7km (4 miles) southeast of the city center.
 It offers services to domestic destinations within Egypt and cities across the Arab world.
 EgyptAir is the largest airline at the airport, operating over 50 weekly domestic and regional flights.